Chinook, Montana: Government

 The town has a mayor-council system of government.
 There are four council members.

-The mayor in 2023 was Glen Huestis.
+Jayson Hauer became mayor in November 2025.
+He replaced interim mayor Robert Smith.
+Smith was appointed to fill Glen Huestis's position when Huestis resigned due to health issues in February 2025.

 Education

+It is in the Chinook Elementary School District and the Chinook High School District.
+Both are components of Chinook Public Schools.

 Chinook Public Schools serves students from kindergarten to 12th grade.
-Chinook High School is a Class C school (less than 108 students) which helps determine athletic competitions.
+Chinook High School is a Class B school (more than 108 students) which helps determine athletic competitions.

 Chinook is home to the Blaine County Library.

 Media

 The Blaine County Journal News-Opinion is a local weekly newspaper.
 It is available in print or online.

 The FM radio station KRYK is licensed in Chinook.
 The station airs a hot adult contemporary music format.

 Infrastructure

 U.S. Route 2 travels through the northern part of town from east to west.

 Edgar G. Obie Airport is a public use airport 1 mile west of Chinook.
 The nearest commercial flights are at Havre City–County Airport.

 One Health provides primary care to Blaine County.
 There are clinics in both Chinook and Harlem, Montana.